Nearsoft/jobs/readme.md

 * Be open to receive feedback upon improvement
 * Proactive and Leadership skills
 * Understand modern web and mobile environments such as HTML, CSS, Android UI, and iOS UI, as well as how the technologies of each can be used to further enhance the overall experience
-* Location: Hermosillo or CDMX.
+* Location: Hermosillo or Mexico City
 * Availability to travel outside Mexico

 ### Nice to have

-* Experience using UX methodologies and techniques.
+* Experience using UX methodologies and techniques
-* Understanding of front-end languages: HTML5, CSS3 Javascript.
+* Understanding of front-end languages: HTML5, CSS3 JavaScript
-* Portfolio Requirements
+* Portfolio requirements:
   * Your portfolio should showcase 5 of your top best UI/UX projects, complemented with a short description of each and your direct contribution to it.
-Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
+Make sure to include a minimum of six screens per project or one complete user flow in high resolution
   * Send your CV and Portfolio to: aquijada@nearsoft.com

 </details>